Siege of Trichinopoly (1751–1752): Siege

+Arrival of Mysore and Maratha Troops

-The siege was eventually lifted, and the tables turned, in April 1752 with the arrival of British reinforcements led by Stringer Lawrence and including Clive.
+Muhammad Ali Khan Wallajah obtained help from Mysorean general Naneraja, Murari Rao of Gooty and Maratha ruler Pratap Singh of Thanjavur.
+The siege was eventually lifted, and the tables turned in April 1752 with the arrival of British reinforcements led by Stringer Lawrence and including Clive.
 On 9 April Lawrence made a junction with troops sent out of Trichinopoly and made it inside the lines.
 Two days later he led a sortie against the besiegers, prompting Law to lift the siege and retreat to the isle of Srirangam.

 Aftermath

 The British then seized the opportunity to act against an indecisive opponent, and besieged and the French on the island.
 Chanda eventually negotiated a surrender to Tanjorean forces that had arrived to assist the British, believing this to be preferable to surrendering to the British.
 The Tanjoreans violated their promises to assist in his escape and beheaded him on 14 June.
 Law surrendered the French troops on the same day.